pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 TiDB Operator supports mounting multiple PVs for PD, TiDB, and TiKV, which can be used for data writing for different purposes.

-You can configure each component with the `storageVolumes` field to describe multiple user-custom PVs.
+You can configure the `storageVolumes` field for each component to describe multiple user-customized PVs.

 The meanings of the related fields are as follows:

-- `storageVolume.name`: The name of PV.
+- `storageVolume.name`: The name of the PV.
-- `storageVolume.storageClassName`: The StorageClass that PV uses.
-If not configured, spec.pd/tidb/tikv.storageClassName will be used.
+- `storageVolume.storageClassName`: The StorageClass that the PV uses.
+If not configured, `spec.pd/tidb/tikv.storageClassName` will be used.
-- `storageVolume.storageSize`:The size of the requested PV storage capacity.
+- `storageVolume.storageSize`: The storage size of the requested PV.
 - `storageVolume.mountPath`: The path of the container to mount the PV to.

 For example: